 Our first product we dubbed “Cutnot.”
 It was a microtome knife guard for histologists.
 Why the microtome manufacturers didn’t build that feature into their products eludes me.
 Now they do.
-We sold some thousands of them before the manufacturers got the message.
+We sold thousands of them before the manufacturers got the message.

 I got a part-time job developing a laboratory in a small-town hospital.
 The administrator decided I was the ideal sucker to be the head of the infection control committee.
 One of the essentials of infection control is isolation signs.
 The Government Printing Office made these, but they consisted of many lines of small print that no one in a hurry (meaning everybody) was going to read.
-So I stole a leaf from the international highway signs that used silhouette images and I had an artist develop symbols for masks, gowns gloves, and handwashing.
+So I stole a leaf from the international highway signs that used silhouette images and I had an artist develop symbols for masks, gowns, gloves and handwashing.
 Knowing nothing about the technology of printing, I asked a printer who had made laboratory forms for me to print these in the category-specific colors.
 The printing machines were high-speed web presses that whizzed the paper out at 60 miles-per-hour.
 Unfortunately, the ink ended up where it wasn’t supposed to be and I think we trashed a ton of unusable paper.
-After that, I learned about sheet presses and eventually coated paper and we came up with usable product, which turned out to be a commercial success.
-Now everybody uses these pictographs, but we were the firs tin this arena.
+After that, I learned about sheet presses and eventually coated paper and we came up with a usable product, which turned out to be a commercial success.
+Now everybody uses these pictographs, but we were the first in this arena.